datagone/vscode-stryker-mutator/README.md

 - `Stryker.NET: Trigger mutation tests on project`: Will run Stryker to mutate files within the project.
 Available, with a disclaimer (❌), in the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
+- `Stryker.NET: Trigger mutation tests on folder`: Will run Stryker to mutate files under one specific folder.
+Available, with a disclaimer (❌), in the:
+  - Context Menu (✔️)
+  - Command Pallette (✔️)
 - `Stryker.NET: Trigger mutation tests on workspace`: Will run Stryker to mutate all files.
 Available, with a disclaimer (✔️), from the:
   - Context Menu (✔️)
   - Command Pallette (✔️)